beetbox/beets/docs/plugins/spotify.rst

 * ``--show-failures`` or ``-f``: List the tracks that did not match a Spotify ID.

-A Spotify ID or URL may also be provided to the ``Enter release ID`` prompt during import::
+A Spotify ID or URL may also be provided to the ``Enter release ID:`` prompt during import::

     Enter search, enter Id, aBort, eDit, edit Candidates, plaY? i